thescientist13/github-dashboard/README.md

 -- _github/_ - Manages a Github store for a given user, tracking their profile, repositories and issues

 ## Running the App
-`npm run app` - starts the app in a webrowser (with livereload)
+`npm run app` - starts the app in a webrowser

 ## Development
-1. In one tab run `npm run develop`
+1. In one tab run `npm run develop`  (initiates a watch tag)
-2. In another tab, run `npm run serve`
+2. In another tab, run `npm run serve` (will also have livereload)

 To see all available gulp tasks, run `npm run help`